TheusHen/mineserver/README.md

 # Mineserver

-A Fastify-based API server for managing Minecraft server subdomains using Cloudflare DNS.
+An Express-based API server to manage Minecraft server subdomains using Cloudflare DNS.

 ## Description

-Mineserver is a backend service that allows users to authenticate with GitHub and create subdomains for their Minecraft servers.
-It manages DNS records through the Cloudflare API and stores user data in MongoDB.
+Mineserver is a backend service that allows users to authenticate via GitHub and create subdomains for their Minecraft servers.
+It manages DNS records via the Cloudflare API and stores user data in MongoDB.

 ## Features

 - GitHub OAuth authentication
-- Automatic subdomain creation and management via Cloudflare
+- Automatic creation and management of subdomains via Cloudflare
 - User management with MongoDB
-- Server status checking
+- Server status verification
 - Automatic cleanup of inactive GitHub users

 ## Prerequisites